 We adopt a graduated approach to meeting needs through quality first teaching which is available to all children, regardless of need.
-Our graduated response is in line with that of Surrey's and their Profile of Need.
-Our teaching staff make reasonable adjustments to help include all children.
-We are concerned with the whole child, we see that achievement and mental health and wellbeing go hand in hand.
+Our graduated response is in line with that of Surrey's guidance.
+Our teaching staff use ordinarily available provisions to help include all children.
+We aim to support whole child development, we see that achievement and mental health and wellbeing go hand in hand.
 We are conscious that support for emotional health is equally important when enabling children to achieve well and become confident children.

-Quality first inclusive teaching (Universal on our school provision map) is clearly demonstrated in our school and there are high expectations that all staff will deliver this.
+Inclusive High-Quality Teaching (Universal) is clearly demonstrated in our academy and there are high expectations that all staff will deliver this.
 All teachers have a clear understanding about what they are expected to provide for all children.
 Each class teacher has the responsibility for the wellbeing and progress of the children within their class.
 Regular assessments form the backbone of decisions made.

-Our graduated response to SEND comprises of four categories as identified by Surrey.
+Our graduated response to SEND comprises of three categories.